Monday, December 30, 2013

 "Some fifteen minutes later, taxis honking impatiently, a siren wailing from a nearby street, we stood outside the cafe with our hands stubbornly in our pockets, a Milky Way wrapper swirling in the dust and wind at our feet."

-I could have just said that they stood on the sidewalk, but instead, their body language bring a picture - complete with emotions - to mind.
+I could have just said that they stood on the sidewalk, but instead, their body language brings a picture - complete with emotions - to mind.
 I could have just said that the street was full of city sounds, but the details about the sounds bring the scene more to life, giving the reader the impression that this really happened.
 I could have mentioned "a bit of trash," but the fact that my character noticed what the trash was tells you he was trying not to focus on what was really happening between him and the other guy (it's an emotional scene), and that there was enough time for him to have noticed.

 In an earlier scene, my character is getting a ride in a Volkswagen Bug and I have my character tell the reader, "I ran my thumb along the textured squares of the vinyl seat."
 Have you ever been in an older model Volkswagen Bug?
 Didn't reading that line just bring it all back to you what those seats felt like, looked like?
 Doesn't this bit of movement also show some sense of nervousness and contemplation on the character's part?